NHSDigital/software-engineering-quality-framework/tools/sonarqube.md

 - Security Hotspot (Security domain)

 # Quality Gate
-Quality Gates enforce a quality policy in your organization by answering one question: is my project ready for release?
+Quality Gates enforce a quality policy in your organisation by answering one question: is my project ready for release?

 To answer this question, you define a set of conditions against which projects are measured.
-For example:

-No new blocker issues
-Code coverage on new code greater than 80%
+For example "No new blocker issues", "Code coverage on new code greater than X%".

-Ensuring code quality of “new” code while fixing existing ones is one good way to maintain a good codebase over time.
-The Quality Gate facilitates setting up rules for validating every new code added to the codebase on subsequent analysis.
+You can define gates for "new code" and for all code.
+This approach facilitates getting new code right, without having to instantly fix legacy code.

+## Definition of new code
+New code is defined by SonarQube as:
+The entire contents of any file that was changed as part of this commit.

 ## Default quality gates
-By default, SonarQube provides basic quality gate called sonarway with following metrics.
+By default, SonarQube provides a basic quality gate called the Sonarqube Way, with the following failure conditions:

-- The coverage on new code is less than 80%
+- If coverage on new code is less than 80%
-- Percentage of duplicated lines on new code is greater than 3
+- If percentage of duplicated lines on new code is greater than 3
-- Maintainability, reliability or security rating is worse than A
+- If maintainability, reliability or security rating is worse than A

 The recommendation is that we use the Sonarqube Way for all projects.
 Teams will eventually diverge, but these diversions need to be closely monitored by the Tech Lead and the team.

 # Configuring CI pipeline
-Making SonarQube part of a Continuous Integration process is recommended: a build should fail if the code analysis did not satisfy the Quality Gate condition.
+Making SonarQube part of a Continuous Integration process is recommended: a build should fail if the code analysis did not satisfy the Quality Gate condition (see [Quality Checks](../quality-checks.md))

 # FAQs

 ## SonarQube is going to add weeks to my workload!
 Initially, yes, it might.
 Especially if you're introducing it to an existing, legacy codebase.
 Going forwards though, we should see fewer things being picked up by SonarQube.
 This is because these coding standards will embedded in the team's heads: encouraging best practices before they've written a line of code.
-SonarQube can then also act as a guide to new people joining: this is how we write code: these are our standards.
+SonarQube can then also act as a guide for new people joining: this is how we write code: these are our standards.

 ## Why should I listen to SonarQube?
 You live and breathe your code every day: you're probably aware of every pitfall and quirk.